tehomic/blog/docs/_posts/2026-04-11-climate-change.markdown

 Consider that scientific measurement of uncovered ground heat retention could help to produce a threshold metric that estimates at what point uncovered ground heat retention increases to a non-recoverable state.The threat of a non-recoverable state depends on greenhouse gas atmospheric concentration.
 That is, the threat of heat leaking from land to the ocean has 2 conditions that amplify the heat leak effect.
 Condition 1 is the greenhouse gas heat radiation blocker affect.
 Condition 2 is the total worldwide uncovered ground area as a percentage of total worldwide land area.
 <br/>

 Lets review the evidence again.
-During the period of night uncovered ground stored solar heat release and radiation out of the atmosphere is blocked by the greenhouse gas affect.
+During the period of night uncovered ground stored solar heat release and radiation is blocked by the greenhouse gas affect.
 The total stored ground heat is not released during the night and thus that retained heat leaks into the ocean.
 The fact that some ground heat is retained when the next morning arrives means that heat retention is a potentially compounding cycle.
 That is why it neccessary to estimate what is the percentage of uncovered ground that produces heat retention which will always be compounding.